 You can receive retroactive payments for as far back as 12 months before you applied for Social Security disability benefits with arthritis.
 This applies if you can prove that you are already disabled during that specified time.
 Applicants who want to receive retroactive disability benefits for arthritis must prove that they were legally disabled for at least five months before they applied for disability benefits.

 How Do You Calculate How Much You Could Receive With Arthritis?

 The SSA will determine how much you could receive in monthly benefits with arthritis by reviewing the amount of income on which you paid Social Security taxes.
 The SSA will review your earnings history to calculate your average indexed monthly earnings, which is referred to as AIME.
 After the SSA uses your AIME to calculate your Primary Insurance Amount (PIA), they can determine your monthly benefit amount.
 They will use that amount and adjust it based on your age, which will then tell you how much you can receive each month based on disability with arthritis.

-If you are interested in applying for disability benefits because of arthritis, visit www.ssa.gov or call 1-800-772-1213 to get the application process underway.
+If want to apply for SSDI because of arthritis, visit www.ssa.gov or call 1-800-772-1213 to get the application process underway.
 Remember that documentation is the key to a successful disability claim.